Last updated: August 3, 2026

 Users may request deletion of stored data at any time

-Revoking access immediately stops further data retrieval.
+Revoking ordinary OAuth access or domain-wide delegation immediately stops further data retrieval.

 Limited Use Compliance